 The 2019 spoiler is flat across the top, but different shapes have come and gone.

 So now that we’ve looked at spoiler theories and real-world examples from NASCAR, let’s get down to what matters: Miata spoilers.

 - Miatas have a roofline that is peaked in the middle, and you might imagine that the ideal spoiler shape has a matching convex arc to it.
-Although like all things aerodynamic, this could be totally false, and maybe the sides should be taller?
+Although like all things aerodynamic, this could be totally false, and maybe the sides should be taller.

 - There’s no reason to “spoil” the air coming along the sides of the car, and so a spoiler much wider than the rear canopy seems like a waste.
-Although the exposed spoiler ends are probably better at adding downforce.
+Although the exposed spoiler ends are probably adding downforce.
 Albeit not very efficiently, and at probably a different angle than is ideal for spoiling the roofline shape.

 This IKON spoiler is an attractive design, with a convex top edge and curved profile.
 It would be neat to see something like this with a flat extension that’s adjustable for height.

 The Rocket Bunny spoiler is flatter across the top, taller, and with a steeper angle.
 I’d guess it’s slightly more effective than the Icon, but it has a tacked-on look that doesn’t really appeal to me.